Interlisp/Interlisp.github.io/content/en/using/running/running-on-win.md

 weight: 40
 type: docs
 ---
+How is this different from the topic running on Docker Desktop?

 Medley does not yet run as a native Windows application.
 Besides [online](online), and [running with Docker Desktop](running-with-docker), you can run Medley on Windows 10/11 using Windows System For Linux (WSL1 or WSL2).